elivz/vz_members/README.markdown

 `group_id` - The id of the group to which the current member belongs.

-`row_count` - The number of the current iteration.
+`count` - The number of the current iteration.

-`total_rows` - The total number of members selected.
+`total` - The total number of members selected.

 `switch="odd|even"` - Switch between multiple values each time through the loop.